FireIceMan/GLC_framework/README.md

 # GLC (Genetics-Linguistics Correspondence)
->Based on fundamental physical principle, this research can be applied to predict the evolution of sequence, such as protein sequence and human text, generating sequence, and satisfying many statistical hallmarks of life and language, e.g., Zipf's law and power-law degree distribution.
+>Based on fundamental physical principle, this research builds a framework to predict the evolution of sequence, such as protein sequence and human text, generating sequence, and examining the statistical hallmarks of life and language, e.g., Zipf's law and power-law degree distribution.

 ![framework](./img/Evo_Hierarchy.png)